Van Zandt, Washington: History

-A post office called Van Zandt was established on January second of 1892, and remained in operation until the first of March, 1955.
+A post office called Van Zandt was established on January 2, 1892, and remained in operation until March 1, 1955.
+On its 1891 post office application, the population was listed as 100.
 Julian Milner Van Zandt, the first postmaster who homesteaded there in 1883, gave the community his name.
 Since the post office shut down, the community now relies on the post office in Deming for its mail.

-A schoolhouse was built in 1927, and while it still stands today, it is in disrepair.
+Before a school was established in Van Zandt, children would attend the school in nearby Clipper.
+In 1891 a one-room school was built on an acre (1 acre) of land donated by Julian Van Zandt.
+The first teacher at this school later married Van Zandt, and their daughter later became a teacher as well.
+In 1910 another building was added to the lot, to be used for vocational and home economics classes.
+These two buildings were later sold to August Potter and renovated.
+A larger two-room schoolhouse was built in 1927 on a 2 acre lot nearby, and it still stands today.
 Currently it serves as a community hall and a radio station hosting KAVZ-LP.
-As of 2024, the community has been fundraising to be able to repair the building, and the state has given the community a grant of $500,000 to do so.

 In the 1930s, after Northern Pacific Railway set up a rail line running through the valley, logging became much more popular in the area and many roads and small logging railroads were built into the sides of the valley.
+Northern Pacific Railway also had a flag station in the area as early as 1926.

-August Potter, an early settler born in 1891, owned a small store and fuel station named "A. Potter General Merchandise", and while not much is known about its opening or closing dates, it was mentioned in a travel guide from 1926.
-There may have been a period between closure and opening of the next business to occupy the building. a small grocer, gift shop, and gas station, named Everybody's Store, was founded in 1970 and closed in 2019, and occupied the same building.
+August Potter, an early settler, and later postmaster, born in 1891, owned a small store and fuel station named "A. Potter General Merchandise", which was mentioned in a 1926 travel guide.
+Later, Potter Road was named in honor of the Potter family.
+In 1970 a small grocer, gift shop, and gas station named Everybody's Store was founded and occupied the same building.
+In 2019 Everybody's Store went out of business.
 It was a popular spot and a source of tourism in the community, selling gifts, clothes, artisan meats and cheeses, as well as ice cream.